ImmersiveAtUva/HooHacks-Beat-Saber/README.md

     * X,Y 0, 0.4
     * X,Y -0.4, 0.4
 * Drag these 4 objects into the list for Points array in the Spawner script
-* Change the beats if you like by taking 60 and dividing it by the BMP of your song.
-Multiply by 2 to get faster block generation
+* Enter 60/105 for the Beat, or change this according the the beat of your song

 ### Add Saber Script